opensourcedoc/algo-golang/README.md

 - Code generation: use templates, e.g. [genny](https://github.com/cheekybits/genny)
 - Use interface: as in Sort
-- Dynamic typing: use empty interface{} as C void*
+- Dynamic typing: use empty interface as C void*

-We adapt the third approach, delegating some code to users.
+We adapt the third approach, delegating some tasks to users.

 ## Copyright